 Sola scriptura may be understood as the view that we should not advance doctrinal positions without scriptural support.
 There are many warnings in the Bible itself not to extend our doctrine-construction beyond the word of God.
 Such warnings are often broad and seem to depend on a pre-existent notion of what is the word of God.
 So what was meant?

 Both Scripture and early Christian practice has much of relevance on this point.
 The Bible consists of the writings of prophets, apostles, and their close associates, who were thought to speak on behalf (or as messengers) of God, or as witnesses and disciples of the Son of God.
 By contrast, the writings of the early Christians who were directly taught by the apostles, such as Clement and Ignatius, were not adopted into the canon of Scripture.
 Indeed, even today we can read these writings and see some things that clearly extend beyond the Bible on certain points.
 In many cases, such points were not made into doctrines, according to scripture, because these men neither said they spoke on behalf of God—nor did others claim this of them.
 Similarly, the conclusions of the first ecumenical councils of the church, such as the A.D.
-325 Council of Nicaea, were defended not as inspiration but on the basis of Scripture.
+325 Council of Nicaea, were defended not as inspiration, nor as tradition, but on the basis of Scripture.
 These councils were not adopted into the Bible, though they could have been, if they had been regarded as inspired and reliable as Scripture itself.
 This suggests that the later Roman Catholic Church at some point changed its view on the relative reliability of church pronouncements.

 We need not, of course, conclude that all Roman Catholic distinctives, which cannot be adequately defended on the basis of Scripture—such as doctrines of Purgatory, indulgences, and the Assumption of Mary, to take the relatively obvious examples—are “doctrines of devils.”
 But Protestants are well within their rights to rest on sola scriptura, firmly rejecting such doctrines as later accretions of an all-too-human tradition that became comfortable with adding speculative doctrine uninspired by the word of God.